 If you have children living in another city and going to school, tell your insurance company.
 Companies base rates on where a car is usually located, and it might need to adjust your premium.
 If the school is in another state, check on the financial responsibility laws in that state to make sure you have the right coverages.

 If your child is away at school without a car, you might be eligible for a premium discount.
-Ask your agent if the company offers the discount.
+Ask your agent if the company offers a discount.

 What to Do After a Houston Car Accident – Assessing your Personal Injury Claim